 The cost we record for restricted share units (RSUs), for all performance share units (PSUs) granted prior to 2011, and for 40% of the PSUs granted commencing in 2013, is based on the market value of our subordinate voting shares at the time of grant.
 The cost we record for these PSUs, which vest based on a non-market performance condition related to the achievement of pre-determined financial targets over a specified period, is based on our estimate of the outcome of such performance condition.
 We adjust the cost of these PSUs as new facts and circumstances arise; the timing of these adjustments is subject to judgment.
-We generally record adjustments to the cost of these PSUs during the last year of the three-year term based on management's estimate of the level of achievement of such performance condition.
-We amortize the cost of RSUs and these PSUs to compensation expense in our consolidated statement of operations, with a corresponding charge to contributed surplus in our consolidated balance sheet, over the vesting period.
+We generally record adjustments to the cost of these PSUs during the last year of the three-year term based on management's estimate of the level of achievement of operations, with a corresponding charge to contributed surplus in our consolidated balance sheet, over the vesting period.
 Historically, we have generally settled these awards with subordinate voting shares purchased in the open market by a trustee, or by issuing subordinate voting shares from treasury.
 However, we have also cash-settled certain awards (as permitted by the applicable plan) which we accounted for as liabilities and re-measured them based on our share price at each reporting date and at the settlement date, with a corresponding charge or recovery in our consolidated statement of operations.

 We determine the cost we record for all PSUs granted in 2011 and 2012, and 60% of the PSUs granted commencing in 2013, using a Monte Carlo simulation model.
 The number of awards expected to vest is factored into the grant date Monte Carlo valuation for the award.
-The number of these PSUs that will vest depends on the level of achievement of a market performance condition, over a three-year period, based on our total shareholder return (TSR) relative to the TSR of a predefined group of companies.
+The number of these PSUs that will vest depends on the level of achievement of a market performance condition, over a three-year period, based on our total shareholder return (TSR) relative to the TSR of a pre-defined group of companies.
 We do not adjust the grant date fair value regardless of the eventual number of awards that vest based on the level of achievement of the market performance condition.
 We recognize compensation expense in our consolidated statement of operations on a straight-line basis over the requisite service period and we reduce this expense for the estimated PSU awards that are not expected to vest because the employment conditions are not expected to be satisfied.